jonnyblevins/Data-Cleaning-Project-with-Pandas/README.md

 The clean_and_transform_data function takes that DataFrame and and performs data cleaning and transformation.
 Initially, it reports missing values, converts date columns to datetime format, and ensures numeric columns contain only numeric values.
 Placeholder lambda functions suggest spots for more complex cleaning operations.
 The function then applies these cleaning operations to specified columns, demonstrating a framework for data cleaning that can be expanded with more specific logic.

 In a nutshell, the code is cleaning the data by removing extreme values (outliers) and filling in gaps (missing values) to make the dataset more uniform and easier to analyze.

+If you were able to get through that, wow, bless your heart, human.
+Go take a nap or rest!